-WilsonPro recommends that integrators connect a directional antenna to the CellLinQ signal meter by SignalTeq to orient the new antennas so that the priority carriers, as defined by the end user, are all covered.
+WilsonPro recommends that integrators connect a directional antenna to a signal meter to orient the new antennas so that the priority carriers, as defined by the end user, are all covered.

 Why not use “common mode” and an Omni Antenna instead of Multi-Tower Targeting?

-First, "common mode" allows the amplifier to operate with a single donor antenna.
-The Enterprise 1300/4300 default to "common mode".
+First, “common mode” allows the repeater to operate with a single donor antenna.
+The Enterprise 1300/4300 default to “common mode”.